danielMicallef/xyz.github.io/_posts/2024-12-10-strategies-scaling-database.md

 # The Caching Pattern

 The Caching Pattern introduces a fast, intermediate storage layer between your application and database.
 Redis is a popular choice for this pattern, though in-memory application caches can work too.
+Caching may be an alternative to denormalization in the example above.

 ## When to Use It
 This pattern shines when: